Hunting & Recreation on National Forests

 Know the Rules

 The regulations for legal species, weapons, season dates and bag limits are issued by the MDWFP.
-Mississippi Outdoor Digest booklets are available where hunting licenses are sold and at MDWFP offices.
 The rules in this guide are general in scope.
 More detailed, local rules and regulations may be obtained from the district ranger’s office.